Are You a Sculptor or a Painter?

 “Are you creating a vitamin or a painkiller?”

 What this means is: does your solution represent something that people aspire to be or have, or does it take away some friction, frustration, or pain they are experiencing?
 In some cases, it is a matter of semantics and marketing language.
 You can potentially view the new solution from both perspectives.
-But, in other cases it only serves one of those purpose.
+But, in other cases, it only serves one of those purposes.